kmlawson/china-revolutions-mo3337/09seminars.md

 * My Early Days in France (我的法兰西岁月 2012)
 * My 1919 (我的1919 1999)
 * Epoch-Making（开天辟地 2011)
+* The Founding of a Party (建党伟业 2011)
+* The Founding of an Army (建军大业 2017) - Falls in the time between this week and next week's focus

 \newpage

 ## Week 3 - Building Revolution and the War with Japan, 1931-1945 {#sj}

+Between the May Fourth Movement and the outbreak of full scale war with Japan in 1937 there are several weeks worth of important events.
+Key among them are the 1927 Northern Expedition under the United Front, the end of the United Front and Chiang Kai-shek's large scale massacres of suspected Communists in Shanghai, the emergence of the first Chinese soviets and failed attempts to take key cities, Chiang Kai-shek's encirclement campaigns and the long march that eventually leads what remains of Communist forces to Shaanxi, and the return of a fragile and United Front after the Xian incident and Japan's full-scale invasion in 1937.
+In this week, however, we are going to focus on the period from 1937-1945 on Communist controlled base areas.

 ### Required Reading